George Floyd. Say his name.

 Let’s relegate our failure of liberty and justice to history.
 Let’s resolve to move forward to right that failure so that we indeed live up to the promise of liberty and justice for all.

-Some of us have marched (with masks, of course), we are posting our support on social media, we are donating, we are taking action to show support, and we encourage you to do the same.
+We march, we post our support on social media, we donate, we take action to show support, and we encourage you to do the same.

 Anguish and Action/the Obama Foundation with links to petitions, ways to educate ourselves about the issues and multiple organizations at the frontlines of social justice

 Poor People’s Campaign Read Rev. Barber’s pastoral letter and learn about their work

 New Yorker interview with Robin DiAngelo: A Sociologist Examines the “White Fragility” That Prevents White Americans from Confronting Racism

 TED Talk with Kimberlé Crenshaw: The Urgency of Intersectionality

 Trevor Noah discusses Domino Theory around George Floyd, Amy Cooper, and why people riot and loot.